Message Senders

 OrderSubmittedForApproval | Notify the buyer user when their order has been submitted, but has been placed on hold pending approval |

-OrderApproved | Notify the buyer user when the order that was previously on hold, has been approved and released to fulfillment |
+OrderApproved | Notify the buyer user when the order that was previously on hold, has been approved and released for fulfillment |

 OrderDeclined | Notify the buyer user when the order that was previously on hold, has been declined and will not be fulfilled |